-The Old Church is grade II listed and situated within a Conservation Area.
+The Old Church is grade II listed and situated within a Conservation Area and World Heritage Site.

 Before we can reopen the Old Church to the public, some essential repairs were needed to the windows and we are delighted to say that this work was completed in December 2019.
 Early 2020 will see further work bring an electricity supply to the building, adapt the remains of the vestry area to create a roofed dressing room and store, and to reinstate the original front entrance to the church.